-- password’s length must be superior than 8 characters
+- a password’s length must be more than 8 characters

-- password mustn’t be in a list of basic keywords (based on the list of
+- a password mustn’t be in a list of basic keywords (based on the list

-And we applied exactly the same policy with fail2ban to protect all our SaaS applications.
+And we applied exactly the same policy as fail2ban to protect all of our SaaS applications.

 We have further mechanisms in our infrastructure to prevent denial of service attacks.